airbnb/okreplay/readme.md

 ```
 clearOkReplayTapes - Clear OkReplay tapes from the Device SD Card
-pushOkReplayTapes - Push OkReplay tapes to the device
+pullOkReplayTapes - Pull OkReplay tapes from the Device SD Card
 ```

 ## Download